-- 1. Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
-Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others. - 2.
-NO LIVE ROCKET ENGINES WILL BE ALLOWED IN ANY DISPLAY
+Due to the absence of interview judging at State Fair, the accompaniment of a brief explanation with your project may help the judge when assigning a ribbon placing.
+Points to consider may include: process, tools used, skills learned, goals achieved, additional help from others.

+2. NO LIVE ROCKET ENGINES WILL BE ALLOWED IN ANY DISPLAY

-- 1 First or second year in project
+- Juniors (8-10 years old) First or second year in pro

-- 2 Three years in project
+- First or second year in project

-- Intermediates (11-13 years old)
+- 2 Three years in project Intermediates (11-13 years old)

 - 3 First or second year in project

 - 4 Three years or more in project

-- Seniors (14-18 years old)

 - 5 First or second year in project

 - 6 Three years or more in project